-The 2016/2017 Hurley Award was given to Shannon O'Connor.
-Congratulations Shannon!
+The 2017/2018 Hurley Award was given to Xiaochen Luo.
+Congratulations Xiaochen!

 This award helps recruit exceptional students of unusual promise, who in turn have the potential to elevate the MSU Clinical Psychology Program to new levels of excellence.
 The annual scholarship provides additional funding, over and above what could otherwise be offered, to one top applicant in each admissions class.

-The scholarship is endowed by Dr. John M. Reisman and his wife, Margo Reisman.
+The scholarship is endowed by Dr. John M. Reisman and his late wife, Margo Reisman.
 Dr. Reisman is an alumnus of the MSU Clinical Psychology doctoral program and an Emeritus Professor of Psychology at DePaul University in Chicago.
-Mrs. Reisman also is a proud graduate of the MSU Psychology Department.
+Mrs. Reisman was also a proud MSU graduate in Elementary Education.

 Congratulations to the 2016 award winner, Beier Yao!

-In the spring of 2017, five of our sixth year students successfully earned their doctoral degrees!
-Congratulations to Natalie Berger, Britny Hildebrandt, Caitlin Listro, Katey Smagur, and Ivan Wu!
+In the spring of 2018, five of our sixth year students successfully earned their doctoral degrees!
+Congratulations to Sharon Lo, Antonia Garcia, Shannon O'Connor, Katherine Pickard, and Hans Schroder!

-In the spring of 2017, three of our second-year students successfully defended their master’s theses!
-Congratulations to Jade Kobayashi, Evan Good, and Samantha Schires!
+In the spring of 2018, four of our second year students successfully defended their master’s theses!
+Congratulations to Kyle Frost, Natasha Fowler, Livon Ghermezi, and Beier Yao!

 Each fall, our program hosts a party to welcome all incoming and returning students and faculty.
 In fall 2017, we welcomed five new graduate students and two new faculty members.
 Welcome Kara Cochran, Mikayla Kim, Diondra Striation, Courtney Louis, Lilianne Rotschild, Dr. Shaunna Clark, and Dr. Brad Verhulst!